Train smarter for strength, endurance and race-day readiness

 Not always.
 You can build capacity using split workouts (e.g. running + wall balls), then gradually progress to full simulations.
 The goal is to build endurance and movement economy first, then integrate HYROX-style challenges to test your readiness.

-HYROX demands more than just fitness: it requires tactical race execution.
-Our HYROX calculator helps you develop a winning strategy by estimating your finish time based on your running pace and station performance.
-Whether you're competing solo or with a doubles partner in Open or Pro division, proper pacing can make the difference between hitting your goals and burning out mid-race.
+HYROX demands more than just fitness: it requires a tactical race execution.
+Our HYROX calculator helps you develop a winning strategy by estimating your finish time based on your running pace and performance at the stations.
+Whether you compete solo or with a doubles partner in the Open or Pro division, the right pacing can make the difference between achieving your goals and burning out halfway through the race.

-The calculator provides a detailed breakdown of your estimated total run time, station time, and transitions, plus delivers personalized pacing tips based on your format and division.
-Remember: HYROX races are won in the transitions and through consistent pacing, not just raw power.
+The calculator provides a detailed overview of your estimated total running time, station times, and transitions, and also offers personalized pacing tips based on your format and division.
+Remember: HYROX races are won in the transitions and through consistent pacing, not just by brute force.

 Stay on track with the app